 The PSO algorithm is an algorithm in which particles move around the search space, which is a space where sizing parameters to be optimized are gathered, and particles gradually gather to the optimal value.
 Each particle has a unique position and speed, and moves to the optimal value by updating the position and speed according to a set rule.
-The set rule of the PSO algorithm referred to here refers to a rule in which the next speed of each particle is determined by the sum of three vectors.
+The set rule of the PSO algorithm refers to a rule in which the next speed of each particle is determined by the sum of three vectors.
 The three vectors are the unique inertia vector that the particle originally intends to move, the vector that the particle intends to move with the best value among the explored values, and the vector that all particles try to move with the best value explored.
-The good value among the values explored by an individual particle is called the personal best, and the good value among the values explored by all particles is called the global best.
+A good value among the values explored by an individual particle is called the personal best, and a good value among the values explored by all particles is called the global best.
 While the PSO algorithm is running, each iteration updates the personal best for each particle and one global best.

-If this PSO method is applied to the on-chip link circuit optimization problem after the DnC process, each particle will find the optimal value only with some experience, even if it does not go all over the 5-dimensional search space.
+If this PSO method is applied to the on-chip link circuit optimization problem after the DnC process, each particle will find the optimal value only with partial experience, even if it does not go all over the 5-dimensional search space.

-However, since the particles have some randomness in this method, there is a problem that even if it is certain that the value is not optimal, it experiences a place far from the optimal value in the spirit of exploration, which is a factor that increases the optimization time.
+However, since the particles have some randomness in this method, there is a problem that even if it is certain that the value is not optimal, the particle experiences a place far from the optimal value in the spirit of exploration, which is a factor that increases the optimization time.

 To solve this problem, we finally used artificial intelligence, a heuristic algorithm.
-Apply artificial intelligence to the PSO algorithm to prevent particles from moving to unnecessary positions.
-The flowchart of the algorithm applied with artificial intelligence to PSO is shown in the figure below.
+We apply artificial intelligence to the PSO algorithm to prevent particles from moving to unnecessary positions.
+The flowchart of the algorithm applied with artificial intelligence to PSO is shown in the figure below (Fig. 4).

 [Fig 4] flowchart of the PSO algorithm with artificial intelligence (AI)

-The figure corresponding to the red box in the figure above is artificial intelligence.
-The difference from the existing PSO algorithm is that if the PSO algorithm must move to the next position according to the calculated speed, in the case of the modified PSO with artificial intelligence, the artificial intelligence determines whether to move to the next position calculated or not.
+The figure corresponding to the red box in the figure above is the artificial intelligence component.
+The difference from the existing PSO algorithms is that if the PSO algorithm must move to the next position according to the calculated speed, in the case of the modified PSO with artificial intelligence, the artificial intelligence determines whether to move to the next position calculated or not.
 The way the AI decides whether or not to send a particle to the next location is by comparing the two values, the new location and the 10th best location (reference location).
-By comparing the two values, if the AI determines that the new location is better, it moves to the next location and evaluates that location.
+By comparing these two values, if the AI determines that the new location is better, it moves to the next location and evaluates that location.
 Conversely, if the artificial intelligence determines that the new position is not better than the reference position, it loads the previous value of the calculated position.

-In summary, the proposed method designed a new type of optimization program using all three algorithms, DnC, PSO, and AI, and explained how it is optimized when optimizing an actual on-chip link circuit.
+In summary, the proposed method designed a new type of optimization program using all three algorithms, DnC, PSO, and AI, and describes how it is optimized when optimizing an actual on-chip link circuit.

 [1] Byungsub Kim and Vladimir Stojanovic, "Equalized interconnects for on-chip networks: modeling and optimization framework," 2007 IEEE/ACM International Conference on Computer-Aided Design, 2007, pp. 552-559, doi: 10.1109/ICCAD.2007.4397323.